 After fitting a model, program sffit outputs the binding constant estimates in all the conventions and, when n > 2 it also outputs the zeros of the best fit binding polynomial and those of the Hessian of the binding polynomial h(x).

 The positive zeros of h(x) indicate points where the theoretical one-site binding curve coinciding with the actual saturation curve at that x value has the same slope as the higher order saturation curve, which are therefore points of cooperativity change.
 The SIMFIT cooperativity procedure allows users to input binding constant estimates retrospectively to calculate zeros of the binding polynomial and Hessian, and also to plot species population fractions.

-For instance, for 4 sites with $K_1 = 100$, $K_2 = 10$, $K_3 = 1$, and $K_4 = 0.1$, the Hessian has a positive zero at x = 5.86139, the minimum Hill slope in the range plotted is 0.0842, at x = 0.28607, the maximum is 1.44479, at x = 17.059, and the slope at half saturation is 1.0847, at x = 6.5808.
+For instance, for 4 sites with

+$$K_1 = 100, K_2 = 10, K_3 = 1, \text{ and } K_4 = 0.1,$$

+the Hessian has these characteristic features

+positive zero at x = 5.86139 minimum Hill slope in the range plotted is 0.0842, at x = 0.28607 maximum Hill slope is 1.44479, at x = 17.059, and the slope at half saturation is 1.0847, at x = 6.5808.

-The next graph shows how the Hill plot slope varies with the maximum and minimum slopes indicated along with the point where the positive zero of the Hessian occurs.
+The next graph shows the plot of the Hill slope and illustrates how it varies for these K_i values leading to the maximum and minimum slopes indicated along with the point where the positive zero of the Hessian occurs.